 The study utilizes annual data from 1987 to 2019 to examine the influence of exchange rate regime and other control variables on the competitiveness of Nigeria's exports.
 Our interest is not on the absolute levels of competitiveness but what we attempt to measure is the changes in competitiveness in response to changes in exchange rate regime and other explanatory variables.
 As mentioned earlier, the most widely used indicator of export competitiveness is the Real Effective Exchange Rate-REER (see, for instance, Csermely, 2016; Hunegnaw, 2017; Duke et al., 2017; Dhiman et al., 2020) Thus, the natural log of the REER is the dependent variable.
-The main explanatory variable of interest is the exchange rate regime choice measured as a dummy variable with flexible exchange rate denoted as (1) and (0) otherwise.
-Many studies on exchange rate regimes uses the de facto exchange rate regime classification by the IMF, Reinhart and Rogoff (2004), and Levy-Yeyati and Sturzenegger (2005).
+The main explanatory variable of interest is the exchange rate regime choice measured as a dummy variable with flexible exchange rate regime classification by the IMF, Reinhart and Rogoff (2004), and Levy-Yeyati and Sturzenegger (2005).
 Based on the strength of these three classifications, Dąbrowski et al.(2020) recently constructed a new de facto classification adopted by countries between 1995 to 2014.